Best Nationwide Credit Unions

 Do Credit Unions Pay More Interest Than Banks?

 It’s important not to assume a credit union pays more interest than a bank.
-Traditionally, they do, but each credit union has different thresholds and interest they’ll pay.
+Traditionally, they do have better rates, but each credit union has different thresholds and interest they’ll pay.
 Always ask detailed questions about what’s required of you to get the highest interest rates so that you can compare your options.

 Do Credit Unions Have ATMs?